dafizz/Alx-pre_course/0x01-git/README.md

-Actually, i am so delighted that i am coding and learning more at ALX
+Well, everything is going as planned. i am so delighted that i am coding and learning more at ALX